markwylde/nocomment/README.md

 - The extension will not work on files with syntax errors
 - In some rare cases, the removal of line comments that contain entire lines may affect blank line spacing

-## Release Notes

-### 0.1.0

-- Initial release
-- Support for removing comments from JS, JSX, TS, and TSX files